Fiserv/universal-commerce/recipes/LandingPage.md

-## Welcome to the Universal Commerce Recipes Section
+## Welcome to the uCom Recipes Section

 <!-- type: row -->